bueler/stokes-extrude/README.md

 In more detail, we use [Firedrake](https://www.firedrakeproject.org) to solve a Stokes problem on an extruded mesh, in 2D or 3D.
 The user provides the base mesh, which will be 1D or 2D, respectively.
 Elements are products of the base mesh element and an interval.

+The Firedrake documentation on [extruded meshes](https://www.firedrakeproject.org/extruded-meshes.html) is a good place to start if you want to understand how these meshes work.

-Here are some capabilities:
+Here are some capabilities of the `StokesExtrude` class:
-  1. A standard linear weak form, with a user-configurable viscosity constant, is available.
-Alternatively, the user can provide the weak form.
+  1. The most important functionality is geometric.
+One can set the upper and lower surface elevation/location from given fields (scalar `Function`) on the base mesh, or from scalar constants.
+  1. Tools are provided to go back and forth between fields defined over the base mesh versus trace values at the top and bottom of the extruded mesh.
+These can be in the `R` space of the extruded mesh.
+  1. Zero-height columns are allowed.
+The classes `_PinchColumnPressure` and `_PinchColumnVelocity` are defined for this purpose.
+They adds conditions similar to Dirichlet conditions for all degrees of freedom, e.g. velocities and pressures, which are in zero-height columns.
+  1. At initialization, the class can create a mesh hierarchy (from a base mesh hierarchy) for geometric multigrid.
-  2. One can set a variety of Dirichlet and Neumann boundary conditions.
+  1. One can set a variety of Dirichlet and Neumann boundary conditions.
 The user is responsible for choosing a well-posed problem; e.g. at least some Dirichlet conditions should be set.
-  3. Geometry functionality includes the ability to set the upper and lower surface elevation/location from given fields (scalar `Function`) on the base mesh, or from scalar constants.
-  4. Zero-height columns are allowed.
-If the `solve()` method is called with `zeroheight="indices"` then the classes `_PinchColumnPressure` and `_PinchColumnVelocity` are used.
-This adds conditions similar to Dirichlet conditions for all degrees of freedom which are in zero-height columns.
-  5. One can use classical Taylor-Hood (P2 x P1), higher-order Taylor-Hood, or P2 x DG0.
-(However, only the first-option is well-tested.)
+  1. One can set classical Taylor-Hood (P2 x P1), higher-order Taylor-Hood, or P2 x DG0.
-  6. Solvers can exploit a both a base mesh hierarchy and a vertical mesh hierarchy for geometric multigrid.
-Algebraic multigrid can be used over the coarse mesh.
-  7. Tests and examples are provide with linear viscosity, and with power-law viscosity suitable for glaciers.
+  1. Tests and examples are provide with linear and power-law viscosity; the latter is for glaciers.

-The [Firedrake documentation on extruded meshes](https://www.firedrakeproject.org/extruded-meshes.html) is a good place to start if you want to understand how these meshes work.
+Note that the user provides the weak form itself.

+## known limitations

+The combination of zero-height columns and mesh hierarchy is under development.

 ## pytest